-'I know that the National Museum is about memory and about history; I'm truly grateful that those memories will be held forever here at the National Museum of Australia,' said Dr Huggins.
+I know that the National Museum is about memory and about history; I'm truly grateful that those memories will be held forever here at the National Museum of Australia.

-'I'm very honoured to make this donation because for me it's recognition of the work done for reconciliation in this country.
+I'm very honoured to make this donation because for me it's recognition of the work done for reconciliation in this country.
 I've worked long and hard on reconciliation – officially for 13 years – and have tried my best to keep it on the national agenda.
-I've seen some great signs of recognition and some great signs of Australians wanting to work together again.'
+I've seen some great signs of recognition and some great signs of Australians wanting to work together again.

 Dressing up for reconciliation

-Dr Huggins, a Murri woman from Queensland, originally bought the canary yellow suit, navy blue blouse, a pair of navy and gold earrings, a multi-coloured scarf, and a pair of navy, yellow and white shoes to wear to the 1997 Reconciliation Convention in Melbourne.
+Huggins originally bought the canary yellow suit, navy blue blouse, a pair of navy and gold earrings, a multi-coloured scarf, and a pair of navy, yellow and white shoes to wear to the 1997 Reconciliation Convention in Melbourne.

 History through personal stories

 Taking this outfit into the Museum collection not only celebrates the life and achievements of a very special Australian but also reminds us that history is created by people and experienced by people.
-Through the telling of personal stories the Museum makes national history personal and personal histories part of the national story.'
+Through the telling of personal stories the Museum makes national history personal and personal histories part of the national story.

-From our collection
+In our collection